Scouts of Greece: History

 During the 1908 Summer Olympics, in London, Athanasios Lefkaditis, a young physical education teacher, observed with interest the British Scouts' service and activities at the Games.
 He met with Robert Baden-Powell and shortly after, introduced Scouting in Greece in 1910.
 Ever since, Scouts of Greece has been active in social welfare and relief activities during natural disasters such as great fires and earthquakes.

 In October 1910, the first Greek Boy Scout Squad was founded.
 Society was watching the steps of the movement with great interest.
-In the beginning of 1911, K. M. Melas, G. Panas and N. Paspatis, officers in the "royal Navy" and Filippos Xrisovelonis, banker, joined the Hellenic Scout movement, supported it, constituted its First Managing Committee and later become members of the Executive Board of "Omilos Hellinon Proskopon" ("Association of Greek Scouts") as the corps was initially called.
+In the beginning of 1911, K. M. Melas, G. Panas and N. Paspatis, officers in the Royal Hellenic Navy and Filippos Xrisovelonis, banker, joined the Hellenic Scout movement, supported it, constituted its First Managing Committee and later become members of the Executive Board of "Omilos Hellinon Proskopon" ("Association of Greek Scouts") as the corps was initially called.
 In March 1912 there were 128 Boy Scouts in Greece.
 In the beginning of 1913, Markos Mindler established the first team of Sea Scouts.

 The first official public appearance of the Boy Scouts took place during the Grand Parade for the National Independence Day, on March 25, 1912.
-The Boy Scouts marched in front of the officials at the entrance of the "Zappeio" mansion, in front of King George A, the "Royal Family", the Board of Ministers under Prime Minister Eleutherios Venizelos and other authorities.
+The Boy Scouts marched in front of the officials at the entrance of the "Zappeio" mansion, in front of George I of Greece, the Greek Royal Family, the Board of Ministers under Prime Minister Eleutherios Venizelos and other authorities.

 The Greek Scouts offered precious services to the Country during the Balkan Wars.
 The elder, after receiving special training from army's officers, were used as trainers of the recruits and couriers of the General Army Staff.
 The younger Scouts served as corpsmen in Athens hospitals, nurses' aides, storekeepers, even general aides to the injured.
 The elder were even named corporals, with a right to bear the corresponding insignia on their scout uniform.
-Also, in 1914, King Konstantine assumed General Leadership of the corps of Boy Scouts of Greece.
+Also, in 1914, Constantine I of Greece assumed General Leadership of the corps of Boy Scouts of Greece.

 In 1963 it organized successfully the 11th World Scout Jamboree in Marathon, close to Athens.
 Also in 2002, it hosted the 36th World Scout Conference in Thessaloniki.

 In 2016 Refugee crisis, Greek scouts became well known, where numerous volunteers spent more than 52000 hours of service in their local communities supporting refugees and migrants, mostly families, and welcoming them.
 Mostly because of their work in refugee camps around mainland but especially in the island of Lesbos and Chios Scouts of Greece received attention from international media as well as public figures such as Ban Ki Moon, UN Secretary General.

-In 2020, Scouts of Greece celebrates 110 years!
+In 2020, Scouts of Greece celebrated 110 years!